 For information on sponsoring a school, please contact Anne Reid, Director of Development: 843-723.6915 or email@example.com.

-Focus On Adults Program
+Focus on Adults Program

-Through Focus on Adults, we provide free vision screenings, comprehensive eye exams, prescription eye wear and referrals to uninsured or underinsured individuals in the Charleston Tri-County area living on an income at or below 200% of the federal poverty guidelines.
+Through Focus on Adults, we provide free vision screenings, comprehensive eye exams, prescription eye wear and referrals to uninsured or underinsured adults in the Charleston Tri-County area living on an income at or below 200% of the federal poverty guidelines.
 We host monthly vision clinics at our office serving up to 40 individuals each for a total of approximately 480 individuals per year.

 Vision care is a basic human need, but many of the individuals we serve through our program have not had an eye exam in years, if ever, due to expense.
 Individuals with glasses often arrive at our clinic with complaints of blurred vision and headaches because of outdated, ineffective prescriptions.
 We also see many people who have lost, or are at-risk of losing, their job because of poor vision.